• Skip to primary navigation

 • In a large frying pan, heat 1 teaspoon olive oil over medium-high heat.
 Add mushrooms and season with salt and pepper.
 Sauté until golden brown.

-To assemble bowls:
+To assemble each bowl:

 • Add ½ cup quinoa to bowl, followed by ½ cup to 1 cup baby spinach, ¼ cup ricotta, 4 tomato halves, and a spoonful of mushrooms.
 Drizzle with balsamic glaze and serve.
+Note: If some of your ingredients are chilled, microwave them briefly to warm them up.

 Notes